gojimmypi/VerilogLanguageExtension/AddedExtensionProjectTemplates/Verilog Project/README.md

 [yosys](http://www.clifford.at/yosys/), [nextpnr](https://github.com/YosysHQ/nextpnr) and the [ecppack](https://github.com/SymbiFlow/prjtrellis/blob/master/libtrellis/tools/ecppack.cpp)
 utility in [Project Trellis](https://github.com/SymbiFlow/prjtrellis).

-To actually upload the syntesized bitstream onto the FPGA, the [ujprog](https://github.com/emard/ulx3s-examples/tree/master/bin) or the newer [fujprog](https://github.com/kost/fujprog/issues) is needed.
+To actually upload the synthesized bitstream onto the FPGA, the [fujprog](https://github.com/kost/fujprog/issues) is should be used.

 One option is to install everything for the complete [ULX3S Toolchain](https://github.com/ulx3s/ulx3s-toolchain).
 This is probably best if you want to keep up with the latest versions and have full control.
-Although tailored for the ULX3S, this toolchain is easily adapted to other FPGA devices with minimal changes.
+Although tailored for the ULX3S with ESP32 development, this toolchain is easily adapted to other FPGA devices with minimal changes.

 A custom FPGA "build" is called from a DOS batch file in the [build](./build/) directory.
 There's a bit of logic there that checks for which directory WSL needs to be used.
 Target Deploys are found in the `<Target Name="Build"  >` section